-- (A) evaluate the impact of New Deal legislation on the historical roles of state and federal governments; - (A)(B) explain constitutional issues raised by the impact of significant international events such as how the role of the federal government policy changes during times of significant events, including World War I, the Great Depression, and World War II, the 1960s, and 9/11 on changes in the role of the federal government; - (B)(C) describe evaluate the effects of political incidents scandals, including such as Teapot Dome, and Watergate, and Bill Clinton's impeachment, on the views of U.S. citizens concerning the role of the trust in the federal government and its leaders; and - (C)(D) discuss predict the effects role of contemporary government legislation on the roles of state and federal governments in the private and public sectors such as the Community Reinvestment Act of 1977, the USA PATRIOT Act of 2001, and the American Recovery and Reinvestment Act of 2009; and - (D)(E) evaluate the pros and cons of U.S. understand that the United States participates participation in international organizations and treaties.
+(A) evaluate the impact of New Deal legislation on the historical roles of state and federal governments;

+- (B)(A) explain constitutional issues raised by the impact of significant international events such as how the role of the federal government policy changes during times of significant events, including World War I, the Great Depression, and World War II, the 1960s, and 9/11 on changes in the role of the federal government; - (C)(B) describe evaluate the effects of political incidents scandals, including such as Teapot Dome, and Watergate, and Bill Clinton's impeachment, on the views of U.S. citizens concerning the role of the trust in the federal government and its leaders; and - (D)(C) discuss predict the effects role of contemporary government legislation on the roles of state and federal governments in the private and public sectors such as the Community Reinvestment Act of 1977, the USA PATRIOT Act of 2001, and the American Recovery and Reinvestment Act of 2009; and - (E)(D) evaluate the pros and cons of U.S. understand that the United States participates participation in international organizations and treaties. - (20)(19)(16) Government.
-(16)(19)(20) Government.
 The student understands the changing relationships among the three branches of the federal government.
-The student is expected to:

-- (A) describe evaluate the impact of events, including such as the Gulf of Tonkin Resolution and the War Powers Act, on the relationship between the legislative and executive branches of government; and - (B) evaluate the impact of events relationships among the legislative, executive, and judicial branches of government, including Franklin D. Roosevelt's attempt to increase the number of U.S. Supreme Court justices and the presidential election of 2000 on the relationships among the legislative, executive, and judicial branches of government.
+The student is expected to: - (A) describe evaluate the impact of events, including such as the Gulf of Tonkin Resolution and the War Powers Act, on the relationship between the legislative and executive branches of government; and - (B) evaluate the impact of events relationships among the legislative, executive, and judicial branches of government, including Franklin D. Roosevelt's attempt to increase the number of U.S. Supreme Court justices and the presidential election of 2000 on the relationships among the legislative, executive, and judicial branches of government. - (21)(20)(17) Government.

-(17)(20)(21) Government.
 The student understands the impact of constitutional issues on American society in the 20th century.
-The student is expected to:

-- (A) analyze the effects of 20th century landmark U.S. Supreme Court decisions, such as including Plessy v.
+The student is expected to: - (A) analyze the effects of 20th century landmark U.S. Supreme Court decisions, such as including Plessy v.
 Ferguson, Hernandez v.
 Texas, Brown v.
-Board of Education and other U.S. Supreme Court decisions such as Plessy v.
+Board of Education, and other U.S. Supreme Court decisions such as Plessy v.
 Ferguson, Hernandez v.
 Texas, Delgado v.
-Bastrop I. S. D., Regents of the University of Califormia v.
+Bastrop I.S.D., Regents of the University of California v.
 Bakke, and Tinker v.
-Des Moines and Reynolds v.
-Sims; and - (B) discuss historical analyze reasons for the adoption of 20th century constitutional amendments why to amend the constitution $\frac{1}{2}$ has been amended; and - (C) evaluate constitutional change in terms of strict construction versus judicial interpretation. - (22) Citizenship.
+Des Moines, Wisconsin v.
+Yoder, and White v.
+Regester and Reynolds v.
+Sims; and - (B) discuss historical analyze reasons for the adoption of 20th century constitutional amendments why to amend the constitution has been amended; and - (C) evaluate constitutional change in terms of strict construction versus judicial interpretation. - (22) Citizenship.
 The student understands the concept of American exceptionalism.
+The student is expected to: - (A)(C) discuss Alexis de Tocqueville's five values crucial to America's success as a constitutional republic: liberty, egalitarianism, individualism, populism, and laissez-faire.

-The student is expected to: - (A) describe how American values are different and unique from those of other nations; - (B) describe U.S. citizens as people from numerous places throughout the world who hold a common bond in standing for certain self-evident truths; and - (C) discuss Alexis de Tocqueville's five values crucial to America's success as a constitutional republic: liberty, egalitarianism, individualism, populism, and laissez-faire.
+- (B)(A) describe how the American values identified by Alexis de Tocqueville are different and unique from those of other nations; and - (C)(B) describe U.S. citizens as people from numerous places throughout the world who hold a common bond in standing for certain self-evident truths.; and

-(18)(21)(23) Citizenship.
+(23)(21)(18) Citizenship.
 The student understands efforts to expand the democratic process.
 The student is expected to: